Anti-Azerbaijani sentiment: Mosques in Armenia

-The Blue Mosque is the only functioning and one of the two remaining mosques in present-day Yerevan.
+The Blue Mosque is the only functioning Persian mosque and one of the two remaining mosques in present-day Yerevan.
 In the opinion of the journalist Thomas de Waal, writing out Azerbaijanis of Armenia from history was made easier by a linguistic sleight of hand, as the name "Azeri" or "Azerbaijani" was not in common usage before the twentieth century, and these people were referred to as "Tartars", "Turks" or simply "Muslims".
 De Waal adds that "Yet they were neither Persians nor Turks; they were Turkic-speaking Shiite subjects of the Safavid Dynasty of the Iranian Empire".
 According to De Waal, when the Blue Mosque is referred to as Persian it "obscures the fact that most of the worshippers there, when it was built in the 1760s, would have been, in effect, Azerbaijanis".